jkirkwood/placemat/README.md

     retrieved fields.
   - `ignoreGetters` - set to `true` if getters should not be applied to retrieved fields.
-  - `conn` - db connection to use for query.
-By default normal normal placemat connection will be used.
-Useful for implementing transactions.
 - `cb` - callback of the form `cb(err, records)`
   - `records` - array containing each row that was found.